Striving to Build a More Diverse and Inclusive

 Research Agency… and Industry

 With the increased awareness of inequity in most aspects of our social and professional lives, diversity and inclusion are on many people’s minds in the marketing and insights industry.
-At PRS IN VIVO, we are involved in some deep self-evaluation in our own company that we thought we might share, in the hope that it might advance the way for the future of diversity and inclusion in our industry.
+At Behaviorally, we are involved in some deep self-evaluation in our own company that we thought we might share, in the hope that it might advance the way for the future of diversity and inclusion in our industry.

 As avid football fans, our own journey towards diversity and inclusion might be illuminated by examining the Rooney Rule.